-Section 2B5.3(b)(6) provides for a 2-level increase, with a minimum offense level of 14, if the offense involved (A) the conscious or reckless risk of death or serious bodily injury, or (B) the offense involved the possession of a dangerous weapon (including a firearm) in connection with the offense.
+Section 2B5.3(b)(6) provides for a 2-level increase, with a minimum offense level of 14, if the offense involved "(A) the conscious or reckless risk of death or serious bodily injury; or (B) [the] possession of a dangerous weapon (including a firearm) in connection with the offense."

-8. Subsection (b)(7)-Counterfeit Military Goods or Services
+G. SUBSECTION (b)(7)-COUNTERFEIT MILITARY GOOD OR SERVICE

-Section 2B5.3(b)(7) provides for a 2-level increase, with a minimum offense level of 14, if the offense involved a counterfeit military good or service the use, malfunction, or failure of which is likely to cause (A) the disclosure of classified information; (B) impairment of combat operations; or (C) other significant harm to (i) a combat operation, (ii) a member of the Armed Forces, or (iii) national security.
-"Counterfeit military good or service" has the meaning given that term in 18 U.S.C. § 2320(f)(4), which states:
+Section 2B5.3(b)(7) provides for a 2-level increase, with a minimum offense level of 14, if the offense involved "a counterfeit military good or service the use, malfunction, or failure of which is likely to cause (A) the disclosure of classified information; (B) impairment of combat operations; or (C) other significant harm to (i) a combat operation, (ii) a member of the Armed Forces, or (iii) national security."
+"Counterfeit military good or service" has the meaning given that term in 18 U.S.C. § 2320(f)(4), namely:

-the term "counterfeit military good or service" means a good or service that uses a counterfeit mark on or in connection with such good or service and that-
+[A] good or service that uses a counterfeit mark on or in connection with such good or service and that-

-- (A) is falsely identified or labeled as meeting military specifications, or - (B) is intended for use in a military or national security application.
+(A) is falsely identified or labeled as meeting military specifications, or